UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Student_Theses.rst

 2019
 ----

-* Yarisbel Garcia-Quintana, PhD `ON THE DRIVING SOURCES AND VARIABILITY OF NORTH ATLANTIC DEEP WATER <https://doi.org/10.7939/r3-cjja-eb52>`_
+* Yarisbel Garcia-Quintana, PhD, `ON THE DRIVING SOURCES AND VARIABILITY OF NORTH ATLANTIC DEEP WATER <https://doi.org/10.7939/r3-cjja-eb52>`_

 2018
 ----